iftikhar8/thesis/notes/books/larvae-to-juvenile.md

 # BOOK: When do fish become juveniles
 # Edited by Copp, Kovac & Hensel

+*Title: "Alternative ways to become a juvenile or a definitive phenotype (and on some persisting linguistic offenses)" Environmental biology of fishes.
+1999
+Author: Eugene K. Balon*

 Is ontogeny saltatory or gradual?
 Saltatory ontogeny for swimming at depth, requires a tail fin.